Softpanorama

 There are two schools of thought concerning ICMP on the public Internet: those who say it should be largely disabled to enable network 'stealth', and those who say it should be enabled to allow proper Internet diagnostics.

 These two schools of thought merge when considering intranet/extranet networks within the same organization.
-An example would be an organization which maintains 'buffer' network(s) to shield said net from the raw internet, such a network is usually described as a DMZ (after the military designation 'demilitarized zone').
+An example would be an organization which maintains 'buffer' network(s) to shield said net from the raw internet, such a network is usually described as a DMZ ( 'demilitarized zone').
 In such a scenario an organization would maintain both a network(s) that would allow ICMP packets to radiate within the internal (trusted network[s]), and disallow ICMP (ping) packets in a separated network that would more often than not include raw internet facing systems.

 Old News ;-)